JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Mark:
         - stroke, strokeWidth
         - text Mark, with text properties (similar to X and Y)
+        - drill down - click on column in bar and jump to another on fly
+        - interactivity - ie hover and show data labels
+        - trendlines
+        - color per bar
+        - more graph types, ie D3.js

     - Preview:
         - dataQuality (nr of issues, text of last one)